Experience reading like never before

 "It was a wonderful experience interacting with you and appreciate the way you have planned and executed the whole publication process within the agreed timelines.”

 Subrat SaurabhAuthor of Kuch Woh PalGaurav is a corporate professional who spends his days attending meetings and his nights escaping them through stories.
 He writes about the quiet chaos behind polite emails, the existential dread in spreadsheets, and the small rebellions that keep us human.
-He lives with his wife Sonal and son Paian, who both ensure that he doesn’t take himself too seriously.Read More...
+He lives with his wife Sonal and son Paian, both of whom make sure he doesn’t take himself too seriously.Read More...

 Gaurav is a corporate professional who spends his days attending meetings and his nights escaping them through stories.
 He writes about the quiet chaos behind polite emails, the existential dread in spreadsheets, and the small rebellions that keep us human.

-He lives with his wife Sonal and son Paian, who both ensure that he doesn’t take himself too seriously.
+He lives with his wife Sonal and son Paian, both of whom make sure he doesn’t take himself too seriously.

 Read Less...